Benja-Pauls/Benja-Pauls/README.md

 <h2>About Me</h2>

+- **Current Responsibilities:**
-* 🟥 Computer Science undergraduate at Milwaukee School of Engineering (MSOE)<br>
+  - 🟥 Computer Science undergraduate at Milwaukee School of Engineering (MSOE)
-* 📘 Data Science intern at Direct Supply
+  - 📘 Data Science intern at Direct Supply
+  - 🤖 President of the MSOE AI-Club

 - 👀 **I’m interested in:**
   - Machine Learning